 I wasn’t sure what had happened at first, but eventually, I realized that it was most likely due to the stress of being pregnant.
 A lot can happen in the time between when you become pregnant and when your little one is born- including major changes in your daily life, stresses from work or school, and other unknown factors that can all lead to complications during pregnancy.

 Mice are no different- they can experience stress just like humans can.
 Unfortunately, being under stress during pregnancy can lead to serious health problems for both you and your mouse.

 There are things you can do to help reduce the amount of stress you are under during this time, but ultimately it is up to you to decide how much stress you are willing to put yourself through.
 If you think your mouse may have died as a result of the stress of being pregnant, be sure to talk to your veterinarian about any possible causes

 Illness or Organ Failure in mouse during pregnancy

-Mouses is small, furry animals that typically do not suffer from many illnesses or organ failures.
+Mouses are small, furry animals that typically do not suffer from many illnesses or organ failures.
 However, there are a few conditions that can be problematic for mice during pregnancy.
 One such condition is organ failure.

 Organ failure is a medical term that refers to the gradual loss of function of one or more organs.
-Organ failure can be caused by a wide variety of conditions, including infections, tumors, and injuries.
+Organ failure can be caused by a wide variety of conditions, including infections, tumours, and injuries.
 Most organ failures occur in people, but they can also happen in mice.

 The most common type of organ failure in mice during pregnancy is renal failure.
 Renal failure occurs when the kidneys no longer are able to remove enough urine from the body to meet the needs of the body’s cells and tissues.